scaleoutsean/java-s3-folder-backup/README.md

 - `UserInputOutputApiHandlerDebug.java`: contains helpers used in the test of the recover/store functionalities of the utility.
 Separated from the parent `UserInputOutputApiHandler.java` file to keep testing and "production" code separate
 - `AppTest.java`: contains a comprehensive JUnit test to validate the functionality of the recover/store features

+## LICENSE

+The upstream repository has no license information as of October 19, 2023.